pont-us/batchpdfconvert/README.md

 batchpdfconvert is developed in Java as a Netbeans project with a build file in Ant.
-Netbeans is not required to build the project. batchpdfconvert depends on various LibreOffice jars, which are provided by the `libreoffice-java-common` and `uno` packages in Ubuntu.
+Netbeans is not required to build the project. batchpdfconvert depends on various LibreOffice jars, which are provided by the `libreoffice-java-common` and `ure` packages in Ubuntu.

-    sudo apt install openjdk-8-jdk uno libreoffice-java-common ant ant fatjar
+    sudo apt install openjdk-8-jdk ure libreoffice-java-common ant ant fatjar

+Package `ure` also provides `/usr/lib/libreoffice/program/libjpipe.so`.

 Usage
 -----

     java -Djava.library.path=/usr/lib/libreoffice/program/ -jar batchpdfconvert.jar input.ppt output.pdf

-[Package ure contains /usr/lib/libreoffice/program/libjpipe.so]